CREATINE

 • What is the recommended dose of Creatine?

 Our recommended creatine dose is 3-5 grams, 1-2 times a day.
-3g is pretty much a levelled teaspoon.
+3g is pretty much a rounded teaspoon but if you like to be exact then we suggest you weigh the amount.

 • How many servings are there in a pouch?